n-claes/legolas/docs/getting-started/installation.md

 ```bash
 conda install numpy matplotlib f90nml tqdm psutil packaging sympy scipy
 ```
 depending on your preference.
-On Linux it's usually best to use the versions available in your package repository.
+On Linux it is usually best to use the versions available in your package repository.

 **Note:** Python is only needed for Pylbo, not for Legolas itself.
 You can still run Legolas if the Python requirements are not satisfied, however you will not be able to immediately